rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 350 px
     :align: center

-    *A conjointly triangulated, comparability, interval, permutation and split graph instance*
+    A conjointly triangulated, comparability, interval, permutation and split graph

 In Fig. 43 we may readily recognize the essential characteristic of **split graphs**, namely being always splitable into two disjoint sub-graphs: an *independentt choice* (*v6*) and a *clique* (*v1*, *v2*, *v3*, *v4*, *v5*, *v7*, *v8*); which explains their name.